 Each of us has some values, ambitions, fears and worries.
 These things determine to a huge extend our career choice, though we should realize that the ambitions and fears are also determined by something–our upbringing, role models, things we experienced in our childhood.
-You can talk about all these things when the hiring committee inquires why you want to become a teacher.
-But what they really want to hear from you?
+You can talk about all these things when the hiring committee inquires why you want to become a teacher, or when they ask you a similar question, for example “What attracts you to teaching?“, or “Why did you choose teaching as a profession?”
+But what do they really want to hear from you?

 First and foremost, they want to hear some enthusiasm in your voice.
 They want to feel that, regardless of the reasons why you opted for a teaching career, you are enthusiastic about your future, your teaching mission at their school.
 And they also want to hear a strong enough reason, something profound, since the strong motivation will help you get over difficult days in the classroom.
 And such days will undoubtedly come…